YuukanOO/seelf/DOCUMENTATION.md

 ## Exposing seelf itself

-You probably want to expose seelf itself on an url without a port and with a certificate.
-You can manage this part yourself or just leverage the traefik deployed by seelf.
+You probably want to expose seelf itself on an url without a port and with a valid certificate.
+You can manage this part yourself or just leverage the traefik proxy deployed by seelf.

 To do this, we recommend to use the [docker compose installation](#with-docker-compose) and add the missing parts (see comments).